 Read This Next: In-Depth ISFJ Personality Profile

 ISTJs are known for being detail-oriented, logical, and somewhat reserved.
 But one thing that many people may not realize about ISTJs is that their detachment from emotion is often an act of consideration and responsibility.
 ISTJs tend to show concern and dedication to people by outlining plans for them, solving problems, and structuring ideas in an easy-to-follow format so that people’s lives can be more effective.
 They want to help people reach their goals and avoid obstacles.
-They feel that in order to do this they must keep their emotions out of the picture.
+By keeping their emotions about of the picture, they hope that they can be as focused and fair as possible.
 They don’t want their feelings to get in the way of their ability to solve a problem or be responsible with their tasks.
-They want to be able to notice when something isn’t working right, take apart problems for people and find solutions.
+By staying objective, they strive to notice when something isn’t working right, take apart problems for people, and find solutions.
 Through compartmentalization and objective analysis they hope to be better caretakers for their loved ones.
 This is important to be aware of because many people misconstrue their reservedness and logical nature as uncaring or unfeeling when it is usually anything but that.

 What Are Your Thoughts?